Help! My partner isn’t interested in my ideas or what I have to say.

 This is where I came in.

-In my experience, understanding the wound is necessary but it isn’t enough.
+In my experience, understanding the pattern is necessary but it isn’t enough.

-What Gerry needed, and what he did, over the months we worked together, was to go back to the origins of that belief and begin to update it.
+What Gerry needed, and what he did, over the months we worked together, was address the foundations of that belief and begin to update it.

-And we did this by doing the deeper work of separating the past from the present, and reconditioning the old blocks.
+We did this by doing the strategic work of separating past dynamics from the present and practicing new responses.

-The deeper repatterning.
-And it’s so much more than just understanding things intellectually.
+This is habit architecture work—the deeper repatterning.
+It is so much more than just understanding things intellectually.

-As the wiring began to shift, something changed in Gerry's experience.
+As his behavioral defaults began to shift, something fundamental changed in Gerry's experience.

 He became calmer with her.